 If you watch Dr. Oz or have been paying attention to internet pop-up ads lately, you may be aware that testosterone replacement is a hot topic right now.
 Many men credit testosterone with giving them their quality of life back, and some doctors tout its use in preventing age-related bone and memory loss, among other benefits.
 Other medical professionals consider testosterone replacement a trendy yet dangerous therapy without much research behind it.
 Whichever camp your doctor subscribes to, it should be known that testosterone replacement is not without risk.
 It is very important to use doses similar to what the body produces.
 Many providers will use products with doses as high as 50-150 mg which is ten times what a young man’s testes produce daily (5-10 mg).
 Side effects of high dose testosterone include acne, breast enlargement, aggression, hemochromatosis and mood swings.
 If a man and his doctor decide that testosterone replacement is right for him, he will need to be monitored closely with routine tests to make sure his hormone levels stay in range and he tolerates the treatment well.

-If you are looking for a doctor who specializes in safe, low dose bio identical hormone replacement therapy, check out the WIBI provider locator tool.
+If you are looking for a doctor who specializes in safe, low dose bio identical hormone replacement therapy, check out NUNM’s Provider Tool.

 Are there natural alternatives to balance male hormones?